 We are committed to making modern banking and money movement accessible for all, and we believe that managing our business in a sustainable manner is an important part of this goal.
 At the board level, our Nominating and Corporate Governance Committee oversees our ESG programs, policies and practices.
 The Nominating and Corporate Governance Committee's duties in this regard include reviewing and evaluating the company's programs, policies and practices relating to ESG issues and related disclosures and recommending to the Board the company's overall strategy with respect to ESG matters.
-In 2023, we continued to advance our ESG strategy by establishing a management-level ESG Steering Committee (the "ESG Steering Committee").
-The purpose of the ESG Steering Committee is to assist the Nominating and Corporate Governance Committee in fulfilling its oversight responsibilities with respect to ESG matters, including by reviewing and approving programs, policies and practices relating to ESG issues and overseeing and monitoring the implementation of our ESG program.
+In 2023, we continued to advance our ESG strategy by establishing a management-level ESG Steering Committee (the "ESG Steering Committee in fulfilling its oversight responsibilities with respect to ESG matters, including by reviewing and approving programs, policies and practices relating to ESG matters, including by reviewing and approving programs, policies and practices relating to ESG matters, including the implementation of our ESG program.